ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 (https://docs.alchemy.com/docs/how-to-build-a-gas-fee-estimator-using-eip-1559).
 If you already have estimating code you use for L1 Ethereum, you can just use that.

+Note that on Optimism the priority fee tends to be very low.
+As I am writing this, a priority fee of 0.001 gwei is sufficient ([see here](https://optimism.io/gas-tracker) to get the current values).

 ### The L1 data fee

 [You can see how this fee is calculated here](../developers/build/transaction-fees.md#the-l1-data-fee).